simonotter/Connect4-game/README.md

     - Returns: GameForm with new game state.
     - Description: Accepts a players 'column' to put their token into and returns the updated state of the game.
-If this causes a game to end, a corresponding Score entity will be created.
+If this causes a game to end, a corresponding Score entity will be created, and UserRank will be updated.

 - **get_high_scores**
     - Path: 'scores'